jaantollander/masters-thesis/content/20_hpc.md

 A kernel module is a software that extends the kernel, in this case, to provide a new file system.
 [@lustre-storage-architecture; @docs-lustre, secs.
 1-2]

-Nodes running the Lustre client software are known as *Lustre Clients*.
+Nodes running the Lustre client software are known as *Lustre clients*.
 The Lustre client software interfaces the virtual file system with *Lustre servers*.
 For Lustre clients, the file system appears as a single, coherent, synchronized namespace across the whole cluster.
 Lustre file system separates file metadata and data operations and handles them using dedicated Lustre servers.